North Wall Car Park Upgrade Project

 Is is possible to have all the cars, in the car park, whose lights could be seen from Muttonbird Island or the area between Muttonbird Island and birds that could be flying overhead from Muttonbird Island, prevented from having their lights seen by the Shearwaters?

-jni32826@bigpond.net.au asked almost 4 years agoCar lights are required to be used by motor vehicles during night time for vehicular and pedestrian safety.
+jni32826@bigpond.net.au asked about 4 years agoCar lights are required to be used by motor vehicles during night time for vehicular and pedestrian safety.
 The new car park design is located west of the current car park, further from Muttonbird Island than the existing car park, and the new parking configurations diversifies parking orientation.
 Demand for parking in this new location is not expected to be at peak during periods of low light or at night time when lighting is required for safety.
 It should be noted that any birds flying towards land from Muttonbird at night would sight a variety of lighting from homes and other structures, passing traffic and street lighting.
 Fixed lighting at the new North Wall Car Park is designed with the same principles for downlighting that are approved and in use at the new Jetty4Shores precinct completed in recent years.
 Thank you for your question.

 -